FedyCCodes/Machine-Learning-Letters/README.md

 1. The first step the AI takes is to take the image that was drawn and stretch it at the maximum corners to use the most out of the drawing.
     * This part is done by having the program track mouse location when drawing and just recording the minimum and maximum points of the drawing.
-2. Then it takes the drawing and separates it into a 3 by 3 grid and calculates the percentage grey space in the those 9 regions.
+2. Then it takes the drawing and separates it into a 3 by 3 grid and calculates the percentage grey space in those 9 regions.
-    * This takes a Uint8Array of the region and calculates the none white spaces (meaning all numbers less than 255) and gets a percentage to how many darker colors there are relative to the white ones.
+    * This takes a Uint8Array of the region calculates the none white spaces (meaning all numbers less than 255) and gets a percentage of how many darker colors there are relative to the white ones.
-3. Finally, the AI cross references your drawing to an average of all the previously compiled drawings in the data base and makes a guess based on which letter is closest to the drawing.
+3. Finally, the AI cross references your drawing to an average of all the previously compiled drawings in the database and makes a guess based on which letter is closest to the drawing.

 ## How it's coded:

-The entire project is coded in JavaScript as the core and has HTML and CSS for styling of the project.
+The entire project is coded in JavaScript as the core and has HTML and CSS for the styling of the project.
 This project doesn't rely on any libraries and is entirely coded from the ground up.
 No libraries were used in the making of this.

-*NOTE: to create the drawing system I used this stackoverflow answer: [https://stackoverflow.com/questions/2368784/draw-on-html5-canvas-using-a-mouse](https://stackoverflow.com/questions/2368784/draw-on-html5-canvas-using-a-mouse)*
+*NOTE: to create the drawing system I used this Stackoverflow answer: [https://stackoverflow.com/questions/2368784/draw-on-html5-canvas-using-a-mouse](https://stackoverflow.com/questions/2368784/draw-on-html5-canvas-using-a-mouse)*

 ### Using the Code:

-If you would like to get the 9 float array of the canvas you can write the following line of code:
+If you would like to get the 9-float array of the canvas you can write the following line of code:

 ```javascript
 var drawingData = MachineLearning.Data.createValue();